Bakugan Battle Brawlers: Season 1

-Daniel "Dan"'s life changes one day when strange cards fall out of the sky and he grabs one, which he and his childhood best friend Shun use to invent a game they call "Bakugan."
-With other friends, they formed a group called the "Bakugan Battle Brawlers".
-They are then accidentally dragged into fighting for the fate of Vestroia (the home dimension of the Bakugans).
+Dan's life changes one day when strange cards fall out of the sky and he grabs one, which he and his childhood best friend Shun use to invent a game they call "Bakugan."
+They form a group called the "Bakugan Battle Brawlers" with their friends and are dragged into fighting for the fate of Vestroia, the Bakugans' home dimension.

-Vestroia loses its natural balance and merges with the Earth and many other worlds.
-A rogue Bakugan called "Naga" has been tempted to capture the power of the Infinity and Silent Cores, which together formed the Perfect Core that balanced Vestroia, but Naga has absorbed too much negative energy and thus has been trapped within the Silent Core, destabilizing Vestroia.
-Naga now seeks the mighty Infinity Core so that he can complete the all-powerful Perfect Core and have absolute control over the Earth and Vestroia.
+Vestroia loses its natural balance and merges with Earth and many other worlds.
+Naga, a rogue Bakugan, seeks the power of the Infinity and Silent Cores, which together formed the Perfect Core that balanced Vestroia, for himself.
+However, Naga has absorbed too much negative energy and been trapped within the Silent Core, destabilizing Vestroia.
+Naga now seeks the mighty Infinity Core so that he can complete the all-powerful Perfect Core and have absolute control over Earth and Vestroia.

 Season 2: Battle Brawlers: New Vestroia

-Three years have passed by since the Brawlers defeated Naga and bid farewell to the Bakugan.
+Three years have passed since the Brawlers defeated Naga and bid farewell to the Bakugan.
 Drago sacrificed his physical body to become the new Perfect Core, uniting the Bakugan's fractured homeworld and forming New Vestroia.
-However, aliens arrive on New Vestroia, and begin colonizing the Bakugan's home, unaware that the Bakugan are intelligent beings.
+However, aliens known as the Vestals arrive on New Vestroia and begin colonizing it, unaware that the Bakugan are intelligent beings.
 The Bakugan are returned to their primitive ball forms.
-Upon the defeat of Tigrerra, the last of the Fighting Bakugan of the Battle Brawlers, Drago is freed from his role as the Core of Vestroia and seeks the help of Dan once again to help save his world.
+Upon the defeat of Tigrerra, the last of the Fighting Bakugan of the Battle Brawlers, Drago is freed from his role as the Core of Vestroia.
+He is given a weaker, temporary body by the six Ancient Warrior Bakugan and once again seeks the help of Dan to help save his homeworld.

-However, he chooses to leave behind the rest of the Battle Brawlers (minus Alice and Shun, who are elsewhere), out of concern for their safety.
-Despite this, Marucho trails closely behind, leaving Runo and Julie behind.
-Upon arriving at New Vestroia, Dan and Marucho encounter three Vestals: Mira, Ace and Baron, members of the Bakugan Brawlers Resistance.
+However, he chooses to leave behind the Battle Brawlers, except for Alice and Shun, out of concern for their safety.
+Despite this, Marucho leaves Runo and Julie behind to follow after him.
+Upon arriving at New Vestroia, Dan and Marucho encounter Mira, Ace, and Baron, Vestals who are members of the Bakugan Brawlers Resistance.
 Along the way, the brawlers reunite with Shun, who also joins the Resistance.

-While battling against the evil Vexos, Vestal's top brawlers, who also serve the Vestal royal family, the Resistance manage to destroy each of the three Dimension Controllers that keep the Bakugan in their ball form, liberating New Vestroia.
-The Brawlers return to Earth, with the rest of the resistance returning back home to Vestal.
-They reassemble six months later when they learn that King Zenoheld of Vestal attacked the Six Ancient Warriors in an attempt to steal their Attribute Energies.
-The Six Ancient Warriors engaged in a 6-on-1 battle with Zenoheld, but were unable to defeat Zenoheld's Mechanical Bakugan, Farbros.
+While battling against the evil Vexos, Vestal's top brawlers and servants of the Vestal royal family, the Resistance destroy the three Dimension Controllers that keep the Bakugan in their ball form, liberating New Vestroia.
+The Brawlers return to Earth, with the rest of the resistance returning home to Vestal.
+They reassemble six months later upon learning that King Zenoheld of Vestal attacked the Six Ancient Warriors in an attempt to steal their Attribute Energies.
+The Six Ancient Warriors engaged in battle with Zenoheld, but were unable to defeat his Mechanical Bakugan, Farbros.